-From simplifying the application process to making interviews as comfortable as possible, HR professionals spend endless hours trying to perfect thecandidate experience.
+From simplifying the application process to making interviews as comfortable as possible, HR professionals spend endless hours trying to perfect the candidate experience.
 But what happens after new hires sign their offer letters?
-Ironically, most companies put all of their effort into recruitment and forget to invest in the most important step of the hiring process: employee onboarding.
+Ironically, most companies put all of their effort into recruitment and forget to invest in the importance of onboarding.

 Here are 5 reasons why it’s crucial to build a successful employee onboarding program:

 New hires aren’t the only ones who should strive to make a good first impression on day one.
 By understanding the importance of onboarding, you can make sure new hires feel welcomed as soon as they walk through the door.

 Kick off onboarding by sending an employee to meet new hires when they arrive and give them a tour of your office.
 This employee can also walk them to their first onboarding session, answer their initial questions, and even tell them about their own first day at your company.
 To introduce new hires to their coworkers, host a team meeting or lunch and ask your employees to explain each of their roles on the team.

 If your employee onboarding program is virtual, you can still make a great first impression.
 Encourage managers and employees to reach out to new hires on their first day via email, Slack, or a video conferencing tool.
 Schedule a virtual team lunch or happy hour so that new hires can get to know their teammates—no matter where they’re located.
 Regardless of whether you onboard new hires online or in person, making them feel welcomed on their first day will set the tone for the rest of their employee experience.